-The smart card platform must be secure with respect to the SFRs.
+- #.PIN-MNGT The TOE shall provide a means to securely manage PIN objects.
+This includes: (1) Atomic update of PIN value and try counter, (2) No rollback on the PINchecking function, (3) Keeping the PIN value (once initialized) secret (for instance, no clear-PIN-reading function), (4) Enhanced protection of PIN's security attributes (state, try counter...) in confidentiality and integrity. - #.SCP The smart card platform must be secure with respect to the SFRs.
 Then: (1) After a power loss, RF signal loss or sudden card removal prior to completion of some communication protocol, the SCP will allow the TOE on the next power up to either complete the interrupted operation or revert to a secure state.
 (2) It does not allow the SFRs to be bypassed or altered and does not allow access to other low-level functions than those made available by the packages of the Java Card API.
 That includes the protection of its private data and code (against disclosure or modification) from the Java Card System.
 (3) It provides secure low-level cryptographic processing to the Java Card System.
 (4) It supports the needs for any update to a single persistent object or class field to be atomic, and possibly a low-level transaction mechanism.
 (5) It allows the Java Card System to store data in "persistent technology memory" or in volatile memory, depending on its needs (for instance, transient objects must not be stored in non-volatile memory).
 The memory model is structured and allows for low-level control accesses (segmentation fault detection).
 (6) It safely transmits low-level exceptions to the TOE (arithmetic exceptions, checksum errors), when applicable.
-Finally, it is required that (7) the IC is designed in accordance with a well-defined set of policies and standards (for instance, those specified in [PP0084b]), and will be tamper resistant to actually prevent an attacker from extracting or altering security data (like cryptographic keys) by using commonly employed techniques (physical probing and sophisticated analysis of the chip).
-This especially matters to the management (storage and operation) of cryptographic keys.
+Finally, it is required that (7) the IC is designed in accordance with a well defined set of policies and standards (for instance, those specified in [PP-IC-0035]), and will be tamper resistant to actually prevent an attacker from extracting or altering security data (like cryptographic keys) by using commonly employed techniques (physical probing and sophisticated analysis of the chip).
+This especially matters to the management (storage and operation) of cryptographic keys. - #.TRANSACTION The TOE must provide a means to execute a set of operations atomically.
+This mechanism must not jeopardise the execution of the user applications.
+The transaction status at the beginning of an applet session must be closed (no pending updates).